mike99mac/minimy-mike99mac/README.md

 - If you have wired ethernet, plug it in to the RJ-45 connector on the RasPi.
 - Connect the mouse and keyboard to the USB connections on the RasPi.
 - Connect the monitor to the RasPi with an appropriate micro-HDMI cable.
 If your Raspberry Pi has two micro HDMI ports, use the left one.
 - Now that all the other hardware is connected, plug the 5v power supply with a USB-C end into the RasPi 4.
-If you have an inline switch has a red LED below the on/off button.
+If you have an inline switch, be sure it is on.

 ### Boot the RasPi